arwalkerlab/LoA-Stable/README.md

 # LoA (Librarian of Alexandria)

+The unchanged version of LoA released along with the paper.

 ## Overview

 LoA (Librarian of Alexandria) is a comprehensive tool designed for researchers, data scientists, and information professionals.
 It automates the process of searching, scraping, and analyzing scientific papers from various preprint servers and databases.
 The tool combines web scraping, natural language processing, and data extraction to efficiently gather and process large volumes of academic literature.